 Dr Elizabeth Key Fowden

-Elizabeth Fowden is a Senior Research Associate in the Faculty of Classics.
+Elizabeth Fowden is a Senior Research Associate in the Faculty of Classics and Senior Researcher in the European Research Council funded project (2016-2021) on the ‘Impact of the Ancient City'.

 She specialises in history of the Eastern Mediterranean and West Asia, material cultures and religious transitions, from late antiquity to the early modern period.